15 Until Next Time…

 Statistical Models

 In the statistical realm there are many more models that focus on different target distributions and types.
-For instance, we might use a beta distribution/likelihood for targets between 0 and 1, ordinal logistic regression for ordinal targets, or survival models for time-to-event outcomes.
+For instance, we might use a beta distribution for targets between 0 and 1, ordinal logistic regression for ordinal targets, or survival models for time-to-event outcomes.
 Some models are field-specific, like two-stage least squares in econometrics.
 Most of these models are essentially linear models with slight modifications.

 Nonlinear models are another realm, which are a bit different from the nonlinear aspects of GLMs, GAMs, or deep learning.
 These models assume a specific (non-linear) functional form, and can be used to explore relationships that are not well captured by standard linear models.
 Examples range from something as simple as a polynomial regression or logistic growth model, to more complex biological and epidemiological models.
-These approaches are not as flexible as Generalized Additive Models (GAMs) or as predictive as neural networks, but they can potentially be useful in the right context.
+These approaches are not as flexible as Generalized Additive Models (GAMs), or as predictive as neural networks, but they can potentially be useful in the right context.

 As a final consideration, there are ‘multivariate’ techniques like Principal Component Analysis (PCA), factor analysis, and similar which are still pretty widely used.
 There are also cases where the primary target is multivariate in nature, meaning a standard regression with multiple outcomes.
 These are more common within some areas like economics and psychology.